FlowFuse/node-red-dashboard/docs/en/nodes/widgets/ui-chart.md

 ### Example: Plotting Incoming Data

-It's unlikely, as per the first example, we just want to render static data - this is Node-RED after all.
+It's unlikely, as per the first example, that we just want to render static data - this is Node-RED after all.
 So as a quick example, we can also wire this example to a `ui-slider` for a quick demo, here's a flow that can get you started:

 <FlowViewer :flow="examples['custom-chart-line']" height="200px"/>